In Raleigh, I will work to:

 JOBS AND ECONOMIC DEVELOPMENT

-The most important challenge facing us today is jobs and economic development.
-The state needs to promote policies that attract new investment and promotes growth of existing companies.
-We need to develop a comprehensive suite of programs and policies that focus on assisting small business with technical assistance and access to capital.
-The state needs to actively pursue policies that will assist NC business in taking full advantage of the green jobs/green technology, energy revolution.
+The most important challenges facing us today are jobs and economic development.
+Our state needs to promote policies that attract new investment and promote growth of existing companies.
+We need to develop a comprehensive package of programs and policies that will focus on supporting small businesses who are struggling with technical assistance and access to capital.
+The state needs to actively pursue policies that assist NC businesses as they adapt to the evolving energy renaissance in the United States.

 EDUCATION

-Our learners must be encouraged to master the biological and physical sciences; mathematics, engineering, reading.
-We must think globally, because we are in direct competition with China and India, in order to execute locally, creating jobs and developing new products and processes.
-We must embrace learning as a lifelong enterprise, where the industrial age distinctions between secondary education, community college and university are replaced by the ability of a learner to access instruction as they are ready to absorb needed knowledge/skills.
-To effectively train 21st century students we must be prepared to individualize instruction; use technology to deliver knowledge at any hour of the day or night across many devices - smart phones, desk top computers, laptops, and note pads.
+North Carolina's students must be encouraged to pursue and master the biological and physical sciences, mathematics, engineering, and reading.
+We must think globally in order to execute locally, creating jobs by developing new products and processes.
+We must embrace education as a lifelong enterprise, and allow out-of-date Industrial Age distinctions between secondary education, community college and university to be replaced by institutions which support our abilities to learn and adapt well beyond our 20s.
+To effectively train 21st century students we must be prepared to individualize instruction and utilize the amazing technological tools at our disposal.

 REGIONAL VISION

 Charlotte is the hub of a multi-county region.
 The challenges and promise of our region go beyond city/county boundaries.
-Increasingly we will need to look to regional solutions to challenges in transportation, environmental stewardship, resource management, energy, economic development, planning.
-All of these issues pose challenges in coordination, funding and governance.
-The state in partnership with local governments, must take the lead in defining this new 21st century regionalism.
+Increasingly we must look for regional solutions to challenges in transportation, environmental stewardship, resource management, energy, economic development, and planning.
+All of these issues pose challenges in coordination, funding, and governance.
+The state of North Carolina, in partnership with local governments, must take the lead in defining this new 21st century regionalism.

 CARROTS NOT STICKS